Whitney Phipps, DVM, Diplomate, American College of Veterinary Surgeons - Small Animal

-Dr. Whitney Phipps is one of our veterinarians on the Surgery Service at Pieper Veterinary.
+Dr. Whitney Phipps is a board-certified surgical specialist and intern director at Pieper Veterinary.
 She graduated cum laude from the University of Missouri College of Veterinary Medicine in 2013.
-She completed a small animal rotating internship at Angell Animal Center, a small animal surgery internship at Gulf Coast Veterinary Specialists, and completed her residency at the Cummings School of Veterinary Medicine at Tufts University ,
+She completed a small animal rotating internship at Angell Animal Medical Center, a small animal surgery internship at Gulf Coast Veterinary Specialists, and completed her residency at the Cummings School of Veterinary Medicine at Tufts University.

 She lives with her husband and their pointer mix, Lucy, and enjoys yoga and jam making in her spare time.
 Her favorite part of being a veterinarian is being able to help families by maximizing their pet’s quality of life.